 Elon Musk accused the UK hero of being a paedophile

-Many commentators made some allowances for Mr. Musk in the afternath of this outburst on the basis that, evn ethough the remrak as outrageous in the extreme, his equally unpaid efforts to assist the rescue effort should be taken into account and that Mr. Unsworth’s attack on his submarine appeared to be quite virulent if anyone viewed the footage on CNN.
+Many commentators made some allowances for Mr. Musk in the aftermath of this outburst on the basis that, even though the remark as outrageous in the extreme, his equally unpaid efforts to assist the rescue effort should be taken into account and that Mr Unsworth’s attack on his submarine appeared to be quite virulent if anyone viewed the footage on CNN.

-Musks’ apology came in a commentary on a news article in which he descibed his claims as ‘unjustified’
+Musks’ apology came in a commentary on a news article in which he described his claims as ‘unjustified’

 In the days after the initial spat, Elon Musk issued an apology.
 He commented on an article which has explained the whole affair: ‘As this well-written article suggests, my words were spoken in anger after Mr Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader.’

-It seemed to indicate that Musk was personally stung by the Mr Unsworth’s attack on his plans for the Thai cave rescue.
-He the went on to make his apology: ‘Nonetheless, his actions against me do not justify my actions against him, and for that I apologise to Mr Unsworth and to the companies I represent as leader.
+It seemed to indicate that Musk was personally stung by Mr Unsworth’s attack on his plans for the Thai cave rescue.
+He then went on to make his apology: ‘Nonetheless, his actions against me do not justify my actions against him, and for that, I apologise to Mr Unsworth and to the companies I represent as leader.
 The fault is mine and mine alone.’
-However it is noteworthy that Musk did not specifically withdraw his earlier statement and clarify that they were untrue and there was absolutely no basis for them except to say that they were ‘unjustified’.
+However, it is noteworthy that Musk did not specifically withdraw his earlier statement and clarify that they were untrue and there was absolutely no basis for them except to say that they were ‘unjustified’.

-Controversy over Vern Unsworth comes at an interesting time for visionary entrepreneur
+Controversy over Vern Unsworth comes at an interesting time for the visionary entrepreneur

-When his apology came it coincided with another controversy surrounding the business man who tweeted in early August that he was ready take his car company private which caused a 10% surge in price.
-It emerged that Mr. Musk had been in discussions with a Saudi wealth fund to find such a buy back.
+When his apology came it coincided with another controversy surrounding the businessman who tweeted in early August that he was ready to take his car company private which caused a 10% surge in price.
+It emerged that Mr Musk had been in discussions with a Saudi wealth fund to find such a buyback.
 This led to the opening of an investigation by US regulatory authorities and later in August, Mr Musk abandoned the plan.
-In the last few days a Saudi wealth fund has invested $1 billion in a rival company to Tesla.
+In the last few days, a Saudi wealth fund has invested $1 billion in a rival company to Tesla.
 Musk also made some erratic tweets during the period which suggested that he was facing challenges in his future.

 Late August and Elon Musk launches a renewed and more substantial attack on Vern Unsworth’s character